 Most pain from a pinched nerve will go away in a few weeks on its own.
 If this isn’t happening for you, see your doctor to get a diagnosis.
 Treatment often includes anti-inflammatory drugs, traction, or specially recommended exercises to strengthen supporting muscles.
 Though sometimes necessary, the need for minimally invasive spinal surgery is rare.

-If it turns out you do need surgery and are looking for a spine surgeon in Orange, CA you can trust, reach out to Dr. Hamid Mir M.D. at (949) 688-1216.
+If it turns out you do need surgery and are looking for a spine surgeon in Mission Viejo, CA you can trust, reach out to Dr. Hamid R. Mir MD of Orange County.
 Dr. Mir can diagnose the source of your pain and recommend the appropriate treatments.
 Call our office today to schedule an appointment.